 A benefit here too is the change of perception.
 Because of the shift of focus, employees begin feeling more valued and advantaged by their employer which in turn increases the tendency for employees to become more engaged.

 COMMITMENT: Make health and wellbeing practices a cultural imperative.
 Monitor and audit worker wellness for continual improvement.
 Have a long-term strategy by developing whole of worklife wellbeing programs for workers.

-Just because presenteeism is a relatively new concept, it doesn’t mean it is without substance.
+Just because presenteeism is a relatively new concept for many enterprises, it doesn’t mean it is without substance.
 More research will undoubtedly be conducted, however studies so far are indicating that compared to the cost of productivity losses of absenteeism, the presenteeism cost factor can be up to several times higher.
-This means businesses who get on-board with productivity health and wellbeing programs potentially can look forward to saving money, boosting productivity and creating a more sustainable, healthier and engaged workforce.
+This means businesses who get on-board with early intervention health and wellbeing programs potentially can look forward to saving money, boosting productivity and creating a more sustainable, healthier and engaged workforce.

 Allen, D., Breitenbach, E., Wandtke Hines, E., Tierney Konecny, L. & Pazdernik, V. (2018).
 Four-year review of presenteeism data among employees of a large United States health care system: a retrospective prevalence study.
 Human Resources for Health.
 2018; 16:59.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6234777/